Honey Whole Wheat Sourdough Discard Bread

 Benefits of Whole Wheat Flour

 When I started making my own bread, I wanted to find a go-to recipe that was 100% whole wheat.
-This bread recipe came about because it has ALL the health benefits from the bran, endosperm and germ combined.
+This bread recipe came about because it has ALL the nutritional benefits of whole wheat from the bran, endosperm and germ combined.
 Through trial and error, I landed on this recipe.
 I love it for the simpleness of the ingredients (only SIX – seven if you count sourdough discard which itself is made from just flour and water).
-This honey whole wheat sourdough discard bread makes delicious toast, sandwiches, breadcrumbs and an even healthier alternative to french toast.
-We love the addition of sourdough as an added health benefit.
+This honey whole wheat sourdough discard bread makes delicious toast, sandwiches, breadcrumbs and even french toast.
+We love the addition of sourdough as an added benefit.

 Mixing the Honey Whole Wheat Dough